-It’s the same operating system that’s running on your smartphone, tablet and millions of other devices throughout the world.
-If you know how to use your tablet or smartphone, you can usually run most (if not all) of those apps on an Android TV box.
+It’s the same operating system that runs on your smartphone, tablet, and millions of other devices throughout the world.
+If you know how to use your tablet or smartphone, you can usually run most (if not all) of those apps on an Android TV Box.

-Android TV box vs Smart TV
+Android TV Box vs Smart TV

-The difference between Android TV and an Android TV box lies in the operating system itself.
+The difference between an Android TV and an Android TV Box lies in the operating system itself.
 Android TV is a special version of the core Android OS.
 Android TV can’t run every app, at least not without some complicated workarounds.
-It requires special versions of apps which are specifically designed to be run on your television rather than a touchscreen.
+It requires special versions of apps, which are specifically designed to be run on your television rather than a touchscreen.

-Streaming media players like the Fire TV, Roku and Apple TV are great.
-They’re extremely easy to use, but rather limited in what they can do.
-An Android TV box can run almost any app because it has access to the entire Google Play Store and Amazon App Store.
+Streaming media players like the Fire TV, Roku, and Apple TV are great.
+They’re extremely easy to use but rather limited in what they can do.
+An Android TV Box can run almost any app because it has access to the entire Google Play Store and Amazon App Store.
 See if your Roku can do that.

 It’s important to realize what a TV box is not: It’s not about you getting content for free that you would otherwise have to pay for.

-I’ll be here to guide you how to use your TV box no matter which of those two camps you fall into.
+I’ll be here to guide you on how to use your TV box, no matter which of those two camps you fall into.
 Either way, I’ll show you how to get the most out of it.

 You are going to need a couple of things to get started streaming.
 Some you may already have.
 Some are free.
 Others may cost a little bit of money, depending on which ones you choose.